 ERA AG Organization and How to Become a Member

-The Ecological Risk Assessment AG is lead by a chairperson and a steering committee, who are SETAC members.
+The Ecological Risk Assessment IG is lead by a chairperson and a steering committee, who are SETAC members.
 The chairperson and the steering committee provide leadership and initiative to carry out the goals of the Group, and co-ordinate their activities through meetings at SETAC conferences, by email communication and through the SETAC communities site.
 The steering committee members can be found by following the link at the top of this page.

 • Population-Level ERA Work Group

 –Larry Barnthouse (NA), Mary Sorensen (NA)

 – Mark Johnson (NA), Ted Wickwire (NA), Bruce Hope (NA)